bobaseb/energetically-coherent-computation/index.md

 Local field potentials
 - contribution to global conscious integration
 - relationship to electromagnetic fields

+Local moral worlds
+- healing practices in
+- patterns of coherence in
+- therapeutic intervention in

 Local neural dynamics
 - integration into global brain states